Why use Aspen Fuel in your boat?

 Aspen alkylate fuel is still a very unknown product.
 I came across it in 2011 through my garden machinery business.
 We were suffering so many fuel related issues on both 4 stroke and 2 stroke engines that something needed to be done.
 In fact I believe that around 85% of small engine problems are related to the ageing and storage of 'pump' petrol.
 Since adopting Aspen as our preferred fuel and encouraging our customers to use it, we now suffer virtually no fuel related issues on the machines run on Aspen

 Aspen comes in two forms, Aspen 4 (blue cans) for fourstroke engines, and Aspen 2 FRT for two strokes.
 The Aspen 2 is premixed with high grade 2 stroke oil at 2%.

-Both Aspen fuels can be purchased over the counter at our East Devon shop, or can be delivered to your home by carrier.
+Both Aspen fuels can be purchased over the counter at our East Devon shop.

-See our Aspen Pages for more information or to find prices and delivery options.
+See our Aspen Pages for more information or to find prices.
 Press the buttons below.